containerbuildsystem/atomic-reactor/docs/koji.md

 - `build.extra.filesystem_koji_task_id` (int): Koji task ID which atomic-reactor created in order to generate the initial layer of the image (for "FROM koji/image-build" images) -- note that this location is technically incorrect but remains as-is for compatibility with existing software
 - `build.extra.media_types` (str list): Container image media types for which this image is available, where "application/json" is for a Docker Registry HTTP API V1 image; currently this key is only set when Pulp integration is enabled
 - `build.extra.image.parent_build_id` (int): Koji build id of the parent image, if found
+- `build.extra.image.index` (map): information about the manifest list

+The index map has these entries:

+- `pull` (str list): docker pull specifications for the manifest list, by tag and by digest
+- `tags` (str list): tags applied to the manifest list when it was created

 # Type-specific buildroot metadata: